alemosie/upperline-curriculum/ruby/labs/trap_dot/README.md

 The in-code instructions set up a skeleton that accounts for the 5 tasks above.
 However, feel free to scrap the outline in favor of a clean slate!

+#### Skills

+- Terminal interaction (asking for user input)
+- Methods with arguments
+- Generating random numbers
+- Loops (`for`, `while`/`until`)
+- Control flow with conditionals

-### Game screenshots
+### Example game screenshots

 Below are screenshots from an example version of the game.
+The colors are arbitrary -- check out the [`colorize`](https://github.com/fazibear/colorize) gem to make your own game pop.

 #### Start

+The current position marker starts at 0,0 (by default).
+The treasure marker is randomly placed on the board.

 ![Start of the game](images/start.png)

 #### Moving to the right

+The current position marker moves one space to the right to 1,0.

 ![Moving to the right](images/move_right.png)

 #### Winning the game

 You win the game when your marker finds the treasure!

 ![You've found the treasure!](images/winner.png)

 #### Losing the game

 You lose the game at level 1 when you've moved your marker off the board.

 ![Losing the game](images/off_the_board.png)